- October 1, 2018

 If you purchased a used, pre-owned or certified vehicle in California that is still covered by the original factory warranty, you are probably protected by the California Used Car Lemon Law.

 The used car lemon law offers legal protections in this state for anyone that buys OR leases a used vehicle that is covered by the factory warranty.
+If you find yourself in a situation where you believe you might have a valid claim, consulting with a used car lemon law attorney can be invaluable.
 This law also covers a demo or demonstration vehicle.
 Vehicles that were repurchased under the lemon law and were resold with the manufacturer’s warranty are also covered under the used car lemon law.
+It’s beneficial to consult with a lemon law firm expertise to understand your rights and options in such situations.

 Used vehicles that are covered by this law in California include: